Jords001/SpacemanReflection/readme.md

 	func receiveEnemyDead
 		play()

+And similar for the fuel, evidenced by this snippet of leftover code

+	onready var fAr = $fuelArea
+	onready var fAu = $fuelAudio

+	func _ready():
+		fAr.connect("playFuelAudio", fAu, "receiveAudio")

 I also had a death sprite seperate before undestand queue_free which I was trying to copy the translate of another node